 He is top-ranked by the GCR 100 as being among leading Russian experts in the field of antitrust regulation, and is recommended in Competition / Antitrust for Russia by the reputable international guide The Best Lawyers™.

 Denis is actively involved in research and teaching regarding antitrust regulation; he holds the position of Deputy Head of the Department of Competition Law at Kutafin Moscow State Law University (MSAL).

 Denis graduated from the Faculty of Law and completed his postgraduate studies at the Lomonosov Moscow State University (MSU), receiving his PhD in Laws degree.
 He is fluent in English.

-He is a member of the Moscow Bar Association.
+He has been admitted to the Moscow Bar Association.